Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 Pack’s with more bells and whistles (straps, compartments, zippers, inner frames providing rigidity) will, inevitably, weigh more.
-Many ultralighters prefer a streamlined pack, which can save up to 3 pounds.
-A great trick for creating some rigidity in a light, frameless pack is to slide a sleeping pad in the back sleeve.
+Many ultralighters prefer a streamlined ultralight pack, which can save up to 3 pounds.
+A great trick for creating some rigidity in a light, frameless pack is to slide a sleeping pad up in the back sleeve.

-While not considered part of the big four, choosing how you plan to prepare your meals can, also, have a considerable effect on the overall weight of your pack.
+While not considered part of the big four, choosing how you plan to prepare your meals can also have a considerable effect on the overall weight of your pack.

 On shorter trips, it is feasible to plan all cold meals, foregoing the need for a stove, pots, pans, and fuel altogether.
 Unless cold meal bars are what you dream about when tired and hungry, however, we wouldn’t recommend this strategy.

-Integrated stove/pot systems are another fuel-efficient option, and are rising in popularity among gram-counting backpackers.
+Integrated stove/pot systems are another fuel-efficient option and are rising in popularity among gram-counting backpackers.
 Regardless of which stove system and accompanying pots/pans you choose to include, be sure to look for nestable systems, which can store fuel, stove, plates, and bowls all within a small space.